 “I was in Ghana for a couple months and was getting ready to go into the Peace Corps and start going to law school,” she shared, “and then life happened and I ended up staying in the area.
 So I thought, well what can I do that’s still impactful and making a difference in other people’s lives in an important way, so I decided I would teach.”
 She returned to her alma mater at UNCA to study math as a post-baccalaureate student with a teaching licensure, and discovered the possibility of lateral entry one semester while student teaching at Erwin Middle.
 According to the N.C.
 State Board of Education, “Lateral entry allows qualified individuals to obtain a teaching position and begin teaching right away, while obtaining a professional educator's license as they teach.”
 She decided to take the test and she passed just in time for a teaching position to open at the middle school, where she applied and was accepted as a seventh grade math teacher.

-An actively involved teacher both with her students and in the community, Hodges takes a few moments to talk with me as we sit across from one another in the school cafeteria on a Monday afternoon as students trickle in for the weekly after-school Homework Diner.
+An actively involved teacher both with her students and in the community, Hodges takes a few moments to talk with me in the school cafeteria on a Monday afternoon as students trickle in for the weekly after-school Homework Diner.
 “I joke and say that in my spare time I teach, because I do so many other things.
 If you want to be impactful, you can be very impactful as a teacher, but if you want to make greater change you’ve got to find other ways.”
 As a teacher who has dedicated her time to showing up and offering after-school tutoring to her students and parents since the inception of the Homework Diner program in the school, she shares why she finds it so important for the community.
 Being the first person in her family to attend and graduate college, she says she knows what it’s like to live in a community with fewer resources.
 She knows what it’s like to not have money and feel like there’s no way you’re going to go on and do anything your heart desires, as all of the adults tell you when you're small.
 She knows what it’s like to have only one parent in your house, much different from the standard American family you see projected in books and movies.

 “If you think about middle school, even the name, the middle, these are typically our toughest years,” she shares, looking around the cafeteria.
 “These kids don’t have a lot of strong allies and need positive people in their life to say ‘You’re going to get through this.
 It’s just a stepping stone in the road.
 It’s fine.’and then they need people to look at them and say, ‘you can graduate high school.”
 It’s a big deal for them, she shares.
 It seems small but all of these moments affect someone’s day, their week, their life as they grow into adulthood deciding what they’ll do in their careers and what they feel capable of doing.
 “To have someone standing in front of them that they think is a cool person and seems like they’ve got it together to say, I was in your shoes at one point in time.
 The world is out there.
 You really can do anything.”